ssirimilla/power-analysis/README.md

   frameborder="0"
 ></iframe>

-And Finally, I checked the Number of Total <span style="background-color:#f8d7da;">Hurricane</span> related Power Outages per State (From 2000 to 2016)
+And Finally, I checked the Number of Total Hurricane related Power Outages per State (From 2000 to 2016)

 <iframe
   src="assets/Hurricane-related.html"